zaphyr-org/config/README.md

 ## Security

-If you discover security related issues, please email security@merloxx.it **instead of using the issue tracker!**
+If you discover security related issues, please email security@zaphyr.org **instead of using the issue tracker!**

 ## Contributing